Logging In & Creating a New Site

 - If you have NOT yet created a site, but you did previously log in, go to https://sites.ucsc.edu/wp-admin/user/

 Can't create new site

 If you can't create a new site, it is likely because you are either an undergraduate student, a non-UCSC collaborator, or a graduate student with a non-release of information on file.
-You can change this setting in AIS or contact firstname.lastname@example.org and we'll create a site for you if you need to maintain the non-release of information.
+You can change this setting in AIS or contact firstname.lastname@example.org and we'll work to create a site for you if you need to maintain the non-release of information.

 Managing Users (adding users, roles, etc.)

 I added a user to my site but they can't see the site

 - When adding UCSC users to an existing site, the site administrator must specify their CruzID.
 The CruzID is the part of the UCSC email address before the @ symbol.
 (Example: for email@example.com, the CruzID is joesmith)